s3yonsei/rewind_serverless/atc24_ae/README.md

     }
 }
 ```
-The value `24` in the code snippets means total CPU cores in example system.
+The value `24` in the code snippet means the number of total CPU cores in example system.
-Modifing following code is also required:
+Modifying the following code is also required:
 ```
 val args = Seq(
   "--cpu-shares",